indeedeng/imhotep/docs/data-file-requirements.md

 #### Empty values

 An empty value for a string field is indexed as an empty string term and can be queried.
+For example, `location:""` returns the queries with an empty value for the string field `location`.
 For integer fields, all non-integer values including the empty value are not indexed and cannot be queried.